 Take-Home Kits from Your Dentist

-With most of these at-home regimens, the dentist will make a mold of your teeth or use a 3-D scanning tool to create a digital model.
+With most of these at-home regimens, the dentist makes a mold of your teeth or uses a 3-D scanning tool to create a digital model.
 Either can be used to fabricate a custom tray (or trays, if you’re whitening top and bottom).
 At home, you fill the trays with a small amount of whitening gel and wear them periodically for a few days or weeks, depending on the strength of the whitening agent and desired hue.
 The trays help maximize tooth coverage and minimize the amount of whitening agent that touches your gums, which helps avoid irritation.
 The precise fit of custom trays also keeps saliva from mixing with and weakening the whitening agent.

 At-home treatments usually use solutions with carbamide peroxide concentrations ranging from 10 to 38 percent, with higher concentration levels enabling shorter treatment periods.
 The ADA reports that daily treatment times for whitening typically range from two to 10 hours for periods of six to 28 days.